Ananya-Joshi/HazeApplication/README.md

 # HazeApplication

 A simple Flask application with a database and clock that alerts users when there is a new haze advisory from the NEA near NUS.
+Available at https://haze-nus.herokuapp.com.

+# To Use

+There are 4 environment variables you must set yourself:
+ 1. export APP_SETTINGS="config.DevelopmentConfig"
+ 2. export DATABASE_URL="YOURDATABASE"
+ 3. export EMAIL_USER=YOUR_EMAIL
+ 4. export EMAIL_PASSWORD=YOUR_PASSWORD

 # Resources Used: